+Part II-Schools and Majors

+College of Arts and Sciences (COLL)

 www.indiana.edu/~college/

 The education offered by the College of Arts and Sciences is based on a tradition established when Indiana University was founded in 1820.
 Today the College continues its central role in the mission of IU, providing the general education for all undergraduate students.
 The College provides the means for undergraduates to acquire a liberal arts education: an education that broadens students' awareness in the major areas of human knowledge, significantly deepens that awareness in one or two fields, and prepares the foundation for a lifetime of continual learning.

+ADMISSION REQUIREMENTS

 The College of Arts and Sciences requires that students seeking any major in the College complete the following:

-- 26 credit hours (that count toward graduation) with a 2.000 CGPA - English composition (with a grade of C- or higher)
+- 26 credit hours (that count toward graduation) with a 2.000 CGPA

+- English composition (with a grade of C- or higher)

-The Bachelor of Fine Arts (B.F.A.) and the Individualized Major Program have additional program admission requirements-ask your advisor about these.
+The Bachelor of Fine Arts (B.F.A.) degrees and the Individualized Major Program have additional program admission requirements-ask your advisor about these.

+FRESHMAN YEAR COURSE WORK

 During the freshman year, students pursuing a major in the College of Arts and Sciences usually complete the following:

+■ ENGLISH COMPOSITION COURSE(S)

+See pp. 12-13 for options.